swiftlang/swift-evolution/proposals/0293-extend-property-wrappers-to-function-and-closure-parameters.md

 }
 ```

 Currently, property-wrapper attributes on struct properties interact with function parameters through the struct's synthesized memberwise initializer.
 Because the `@Traceable` property wrapper supports initialization from a wrapped value via `init(wrappedValue:)`, the memberwise initializer for `TextEditor` will take in a `String`.
 However, the programmer may want to initialize `TextEditor` with a string value that already has a history.
-Today, this can be achieved with overloads, which can greatly impact compile-time performance and imposes boilerplate on the programmer, or by exposing the `Traceable` type through the `TextEditor` initializer, which is meant to be implementation detail.
+Today, this behavior can be achieved with overloads, which can greatly impact compile-time performance and impose boilerplate on the programmer.
+Another approach is to expose the `Traceable` type through the `TextEditor` initializer, which is unfortunate since the backing storage is meant to be implementation detail.

 ## Proposed solution